openxla/stablehlo/docs/spec.md

 #### Shape mismatches

 StableHLO supports dynamically-shaped tensors.
-However, shapes have to agree at runtime, otherwise the behavior is implementation-defined.
+However, shapes have to agree at runtime, otherwise the behavior is undefined.
 StableHLO does not explicitly provide an op that can assert that a tensor has a given shape at runtime.
 Generating correct code is the responsibility of the producer.

 As a specific example, the below program is valid.
-However, at runtime, the exact shapes of `%arg0` and `%arg1` will have to be the same, otherwise the result is unspecified:
+However, at runtime, the exact shapes of `%arg0` and `%arg1` will have to be the same, otherwise the behavior of the program is undefined:

 ```
 func.func @foo(%arg0: tensor<?xi32>, %arg1: tensor<?xi32>) -> tensor<?xi32> {